rca0/rca0.github.io/_posts/2023-12-01-symbols-english.md

 ---
 layout: post
 title: Symbols In English
-short-description: I decided to write this short post just to keep these symbols for a quick review when...
+short_description: I decided to write this short post just to keep these symbols for a quick review when...
 date: 2023-12-01
 ---